uroojzaidi709/dsa-problem-solutions/README.md

 Space Complexity: O(1)

 The solution operates in-place without using any auxiliary data structures.
 The space required for the output list is not counted toward the auxiliary space.

+41. First Missing Positive

+Problem Overview:

+This problem requires finding the smallest missing positive integer in an unsorted array.
+The solution must be highly efficient, running in O(n) time with O(1) auxiliary space.

+Solution Approach (Cyclic Sort):

+This solution utilizes the Cyclic Sort pattern, which is ideal for in-place sorting of arrays with numbers in a given range.
+The goal is to place each number x at its correct index, x-1.
+Since we only care about positive integers up to n, we ignore any numbers that are out of this range (e.g., negatives, zeros, or numbers greater than n).

+The algorithm works in two phases:

+Placement Pass:
+We iterate through the array, swapping each relevant number (> 0 and ≤ n) into its correct position.
+After this phase, if a number from 1 to n exists in the array, it will be at its corresponding index.

+Identification Pass:
+We perform a second pass, checking each index i.
+If the number at nums[i] is not equal to i + 1, then i + 1 is the smallest missing positive integer.
+If the loop completes without finding any mismatch, it means all numbers from 1 to n are present, so the answer is n + 1.

+Complexity:

+Time Complexity: O(n)
+Both passes through the array are linear.
+The swaps in the first pass ensure each element is considered and moved at most once to its correct position.

+Space Complexity: O(1)
+The solution is performed in-place, using constant extra space.